AT-Publishing/website/_posts/2019-01-03-scripts-detrend-macd.md

 It is called The Detrended Price Oscillator and it is very similar to a simple moving average.

-If you don't have a TradingView account yet, [make a free one here](http://bit.ly/atnet-tv).
+If you don't have a TradingView account yet, [make one here for free](http://bit.ly/atnet-tv).

+If you care for high leveraged trading, you're probably looking for [BitMEX](http://bit.ly/melancholic-100x) as well, keep your cool though.

 ### Detrended Price Oscillator Strategy by HPotter